SleepDaemon/Modern-Steam/README.md

 # Steam Dark Mode
 Do you wish that Valve would update the look of steam already, because you're bored of the old look of it.
-Well look no further Steam Dark Mode got you covered.
+Well look no further Modern Steam got you covered.

 ![logo](https://i.imgur.com/OZvk1c7.png)